 Brewing your morning cup with V is simple.
 The machine uses standard Verismo coffee pods and work just like your old brewer.

 To brew an espresso, lift the handle, insert one Verismo espresso pod of your choice, close and press espresso pod button.
 When done, simply lift the handle to send an empty pod into the bin and that’s it.
 The machine automatically sends the used pod to the bin so you don’t have to do any cleaning.
-To brew coffee, insert one brewed coffee pod, close the handle and choose brewed pod button (large cup).
+To brew coffee, take one brewed coffee pod and peel off pressure tab at the bottom of the pod.
+Insert the pod in the machine, close the handle and choose brewed pod button (large cup).
 The machine will brew a 10 ounce cup.
 The auto off will activate after 5 minutes to help save energy.

 This model allows you to set a desired cup volume.
 The default espresso size is 1 ounce, but you can set it up to 1.5 ounces.
 The default brew size for coffee is now 10 ounces (on older models that was 7 ounces) and you can change it within 7 – 10 oz range.
 You can also set volume for milk pods and hot water.